 Stay Prepared and Stay Safe

-Safety plans are personalized strategies to keep yourself or you and your children protected or to help reduce the potential for harm while in an abusive relationship.
-Leaving abusive relationships can be an uncertain and dangerous time and safety plans can be a useful tool.
-Brainstorming ways to stay safe can help you feel more prepared for whatever choice you make about your relationship.
+Safety plans are personalized strategies to help keep yourself protected and to reduce the potential for harm.
+Leaving an abusive relationship can be an uncertain and dangerous time.
+Brainstorming ways to stay safe can help you feel more prepared.

 If you are planning to leave: